Alternative to Claiming Section 321 For Your Small Shipments Into the USA (2026 update)

 If you’re an e-commerce brand shipping into the United States, you’ve likely heard of Section 321 US Customs.
-This program allows shipments valued under $800 per day, per person to enter duty-free, making it a cost-saving option for small parcel imports.
+For years, this program allowed shipments valued under $800 per person, per day to enter the US duty-free, and it became one of the most widely used tools in cross-border e-commerce.

 Read about Wayfindr’s Logistics Management Services